-- 8. In Review II, - Science Stream Design (Entity Relationship Diagram, Data Flow Diagram, Table Structure), Testing(test cases) and Implementation(Execution of the project to be carried out) should be presented to the respective project guides and - Arts Stream starts with commencement of report writing and should present the work done to the respective guides. - 9.
-Finally, implementation/execution/presentation of the project should be done in the presence of the members of the faculty, along with the respective guides, Head of the Department and experts if any.
-Based on the performance in the viva voce the marks will be awarded.
+- 9. In Review II, - Science Stream Design (Entity Relationship Diagram, Data Flow Diagram, Table Structure), Testing(test cases) and Implementation(Execution of the project to be carried out) should be presented to the respective project guides and - Arts Stream starts with commencement of report writing and should present the work done to the respective guides.

-10. External Examination for the project carries 60 marks.
-It is distributed as
+- 10. Finally, implementation/execution/presentation of the project should be done in the presence of the members of the faculty, along with the respective guides, Head of the Department and experts if any.
+Based on the performance in the viva voce the marks will be awarded. - 11.
+External Examination for the UG project carries 60 marks and PG project carries 100 marks.
+It is distributed as for